JSMarsh813/Reference/projects/ppt/ppt.md

 Buckle up, this is going to be a long series!
 I have been posting updates about building Tailored Pet Names since December 2022, but I have just decided to store them all in one (long) informal blog series.

+I'm hoping this will also inspire other devs to journal their progress with their projects.
+Feel free to post a link to your journals in the comments!

 These updates will be split into many separate blog posts so I don’t accidentally fry your browser with that much content 😉

 Note: If you notice some extra spaces in the code blocks, you're not seeing things!
 Alas markdown applies some weird styling in code blocks that couldn't be defeated by: